 For over twenty years the Spectrum annual has been a showcase for the best and brightest creators of fantastic art from around the globe: it serves as an invaluable resource book for art directors, art buyers, publishers and agents world-wide.
 Hundreds of copies are sent out gratis with the intent of generating additional work and exposure for the artists selected for inclusion in the annual.
 The circulation of Spectrum far exceeds those of other annuals and resource books; we deliberately maintain a price that makes it affordable for every budget.
 Our purpose and singular agenda is the promotion of the art and artists.
 We believe that Spectrum functions as a cost-efficient promotional forum and provides a bridge between creator, client, and aficionado as well.
 Spectrum is all about facilitating opportunities for creators, about growing the audience for imaginative work in all its forms, without pretension and without prejudice.

 The largest of this field's competitions is also the toughest to make; the act of entering art does not guarantee inclusion in the book.
 Not everyone gets in.
 The "excellence bar" is raised every year: the job of the jury to make selections gets increasingly difficult.
 Not being selected is not a personal criticism of the artist, but having your work chosen by the judges is of significance.
-Join with us to help celebrate twenty-two years by making this volume the best yet: considering the excellence of the work in the previous twenty-one books, it will be no small task, but we’re confident you all can do it.
+Join with us to help celebrate twenty-three years by making this volume the best yet: considering the excellence of the work in the previous twenty-two books, it will be no small task, but we’re confident you all can do it.